Skip to main content

 2. Click [Revert All] from the [Commit Target] context menu.

-3. When a dialog box appears asking you to confirm whether to reload the project, click the [Yes] button.
+3. When the dialog box confirming project reloading appears, click the [Yes] button.

 Procedure